msenor/QandA/README.md

 # QandA

-Full stack questions and answers project
+Full stack questions and answers project using React fontend and .NET backend